Adverse drug reaction: Comorbid disease states

 Various diseases, especially those that cause renal or hepatic insufficiency, may alter drug metabolism.
 Resources are available that report changes in a drug's metabolism due to disease states.

 The Medication Appropriateness Tool for Comorbid Health Conditions in Dementia (MATCH-D) criteria warns that people with dementia are more likely to experience adverse effects, and that they are less likely to be able to reliably report symptoms.

 Genetic factors

+Pharmacogenomics includes how genes can predict potential adverse drug reactions.
+However, pharmacogenomics is not limited to adverse events (of any type), but also looks at how genes may impact other responses to medications, such as low/no effect or expected/normal responses (especially based on drug metabolism).

 Abnormal drug metabolism may be due to inherited factors of either Phase I oxidation or Phase II conjugation.
-Pharmacogenomics is the study of the inherited basis for abnormal drug reactions.

 Phase I reactions

-Inheriting abnormal alleles of cytochrome P450 can alter drug metabolism.
+Phase I reactions include metabolism by cytochrome P450.
+Patients have abnormal metabolism by cytochrome P450 due to either inheriting abnormal alleles or due to drug interactions.
 Tables are available to check for drug interactions due to P450 interactions.